mposysoev/Extender/README.md

 # Extender

-NN_Extender is a specialized tool designed to augment neural network models by adding additional neurons without altering the network's output.
+Extender is a specialized tool designed to augment neural network models by adding additional neurons without altering the network's output.
 By appending zeros as weights and biases for new neurons, NN_Extender ensures seamless scalability of neural network models.

 <div style="display: flex;">
     <div style="text-align: center;">